ZaidAfane3/phase2-docs/README.md

 ```

 ## GitOps
-All todo services has their own repos with docker images built and pushed to artifcate registry using github action workflows.
+All todo services has their own repos with docker images built and pushed to artifact registry using github action workflows.

-The deployment files using kustomize are found for each service under the infra repo at [`8s/todo`](https://github.com/ZaidAfane3/todo-infra/tree/main/k8s/todo)
+The deployment files using kustomize are found for each service under the infra repo at [`k8s/todo`](https://github.com/ZaidAfane3/todo-infra/tree/main/k8s/todo)

 ### CI
 The CI will build the image and scan it with trivy when a new code is pushed to dev